-- (1) The numbers of shares of Class A Common Stock shown as owned include options and warrants to purchase shares of Class A Common Stock that are exercisable within 60 days of March 22, 1996.
-The numbers and percentages of shares owned by each director and executive officer and by all directors and officers as a group assume that such outstanding options and warrants had been exercised as follows: Mr. Danner -- 1,394; Mr. Spinola -- 1,944; Mr. Covelli -- 1,335; Mr. Lee -- 1,185; Mr. Todd -- 335; and all directors and officers as a group (including such individuals) -- 9,177. - (2) Pursuant to the terms of the Voting Agreement, each person or entity identified in the foregoing table as owning shares of Class B Common Stock has agreed to tender (and not withdraw) in the Exchange Offer all such shares of Class B Common Stock.
-Upon completion of the Exchange Offer, Occidental would own all issued and outstanding shares of Class B Common Stock.
-Effective until the Closing Date, Messrs.
-Dunphy and Siegal have granted an irrevocable proxy to Mr. Castle with respect to their shares of Class B Common Stock, and Messrs.
-Spinola, Danner and Lee have granted an irrevocable proxy to Mr. Castle with respect to their shares of Class A Common Stock. - (3) Mr. Castle and Leonard M. Harlan, whose address is 150 East 58th Street, New York, NY 10155, are the controlling shareholders of the general partner of the general partner of CHPII and may therefore be deemed to be the beneficial owners of the shares of Class B Common Stock beneficially owned by CHPII.
+- (1) The numbers of shares shown as owned include options and warrants to purchase shares of Class A Common Stock that are exercisable within 60 days of December 1, 1995.
+The numbers and percentages of shares owned by each director and executive officer and by all directors and officers as a group assume that such outstanding options and warrants had been exercised as follows: Mr. Danner -- 1,394; Mr. Spinola -- 1,944; Mr. Covelli -- 1,335; Mr. Lee -- 1,185; Mr. Todd -- 335; and all directors and officers as a group (including such individuals) -- 9,622. - (2) Pursuant to the terms of the Voting Agreement, each person or entity identified in the foregoing table as owning shares of Class B Common Stock has agreed to tender (and not withdraw) in the Exchange Offer all such shares of Class B Common Stock.
+Upon completion of the Exchange Offer, Occidental would own all issued and outstanding shares of Class B Common Stock. - (3) Mr. Castle and Leonard M. Harlan, whose address is 150 East 58th Street, New York, NY 10155, are the controlling shareholders of the general partner of the general partner of CHPII and may therefore be deemed to be the beneficial owners of the shares of Class B Common Stock beneficially owned by CHPII.
 Mr. Castle and Mr. Harlan disclaim beneficial ownership of shares owned by CHPII other than such shares that represent their respective pro rata partnership interests in CHPII. - (4) Pursuant to the terms of the Voting Agreement, each of Messrs.
 Danner and Lee have agreed to tender (and not withdraw) in the Exchange Offer all shares of Class A Common Stock owned by them.
 In the supplement to his employment agreement, Mr. Todd has agreed to tender in the Exchange Offers all shares of Class A Common Stock that he is entitled to receive upon exercise of vested Options.
 Mr. Spinola has agreed to tender all of the Class B Common Stock owned by him and not to tender in the Exchange Offer any of the shares of Class A Common Stock owned by him.